ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 opens onto all that lies beyond itself.
 What limits vision is rather the incompleteness of that vision.

+- We are never somewhere in relation to the horizon since the horizon moves with our vision.
+We can only be somewhere by turning away from the horizon, by replacing vision with opposition, by declaring the place on which we stand to be timeless—a sacred region, a holy land, a body of truth, a code of inviolable commandments.
+To be somewhere is to absolutize time, space, and number.

 - Every move an infinite player makes is toward the horizon.
 Every move made by a finite player is within a boundary.
 Every moment of an